-- I. By W. R. Grove.
+- I. By W. R. GROVE.
 The Correlation of Physical Forces. - II.
 By Prof. Helmholtz.
-The Interaction of Natural Forces.
-III.
-By J. R. Mayer.
+The Interaction of Natural Forces. - III.
+By J. R. MAYER.
 1. Remarks on the Forces of Inorganic Nature. - 2.
 On Celestial Dynamics. - 3.
-On the Mechanical Equivalent of Heat, - IV.
-By Dr. Faraday.
+On the Mechanical Equivalent of Heat. - IV.
+By Dr. FARADAY.
 Some Thoughts on the Conservation of Forces. - V. By Prof. Liebig.
-The Connection and Equivalence of Forces, - VI.
-By Dr. Carpenter.
+The Connection and Equivalence of Forces. - VI.
+By Dr. CARPENTER.
 The Correlation of the Physical and Vital Forces

-"This work is a very welcome addition to our scientific literature, and will be particularly acceptable to those who wish to obtain a popular, but at the same time precise and clear view of what Paraday justly calls the highest law in physical science, the principle of the one-servation of fore.
+"This work is a very welcome addition to our scientific literature, and will be particularly acceptable to those who wish to obtain a popular, but at the same time precise and clear view of what Faraday justly calls the highest law in physical science, the principle of the conservation of force.
 Sufficient attention has not been paid to the publication of collected monographs or memoirs upon special subjects.
-Dr. Youmset's work exhibits the value of such collections in a very striking manage, and we can have been according to the property of the collection of a collection."-American Journal of Science.
+Dr. Youmans work exhibits the value of such collections in a very striking manner, and we earnestly hope his excellent example may be followed in other branches of science."-American Journal of Science.

 "It was a happy thought which suggested the publication of this volume.
-The question is often asked, and not see asily answered, What are the new doctrines of the Correlation and Conservation of Forces?
-In this volume we have the answer, and with the reasons of its chief expounders; those who are ignorant on that theme, can thus question the original autorities-"New Englander.
+The question is often asked, and not so easily answered.
+What are the new doctrines of the Correlation and Conservation of Forces?
+In this volume we have the answer, and with the reasons of its chief expounders; those who are ignorant on that theme, can thus question the original authorities."-New Englander.

-"We here have the original expositions of the new Philosophy of Forces, accompanied by an excellent exposition of both the expositions and the expositors; the whole will be a rare treat to the lovers of advancing scientific thought,"-Methodist Quarterly Reference,
+"We here have the original expositions of the new Philosophy of Forces, accompanied by an excellent exposition of both the expositions and the expositors; the whole will be a rare treat to the lovers of advancing scientific thought."-Methodist Quarterly Review.

 "This is, perhaps, the most remarkable book of the age.
-We have here the latest discoveries, and the highest results of thought concerning the nature, laws, and connections of the forces of the universe.
-No higher or more sublime problem can capage the intellect of most than is discussed by these doctors of science intent alone on arriving at the truth,"-Detroit Free Press.
+We have here the latest directories, and the highest results of thought concerning the nature, laws, and connections of the forces of the universe.
+No higher or more sublime problem can engage the intellect of man than is discussed by these doctors of science intent alone on arrivity at the truth."-Detroit Free Press.

-This work presents a praiseworthy specimen of complete and faithful authorable, and its publication at this time will form an epoch in the experience of many thinking minds."- #Ours.
+"This work presents a praiseworthy specimen of complete and faithful authorabit, and its prolication at this time will form an epoch in the experience of many thinking and a" tours.